nelsongoh/sgn_help_bot/README.md

 This bot also utilizes Google Cloud Firestore as a NoSQL database to read and write information about group chats in it.

 ## What are the features come with the bot?
-- [x] Self-help "/command" for people to look up links to various resources
+- [x] Self-help commands for people to look up links to various resources
-- [x] Automated data fetching and parsing from an Australian government site for updated COVID-19 cases
+- [x] Self-help command to retrieve the latest COVID-19 cases (selecting from either Australia or Singapore at the moment)
-- [x] Automated data fetching and parsing from a Singapore government site for updated COVID-19 cases
+- [x] Automated data fetching and parsing from government sites for updated COVID-19 cases (Australia and Singapore)
-- [x] "Pull" feature to manually update the data for Australian COVID-19 cases
+- [x] "Pull" feature to manually update the data for supported COVID-19 cases
-- [x] Automated announcements at fixed frequencies regarding COVID-19 cases in Australia for selected group chats
+- [x] Automated announcements at fixed frequencies regarding COVID-19 cases for selected group chats
 - [x] Keyword-based spam filter and automatic member removal for unsolicited marketing scams / messages
 - [x] Group chat registration via an admin-based "/command" into the datastore
 - [x] Group chat message updates via an admin-based "/command" for automatic (requires cron set-up) bot announcements